LexmiNarayan/Portfolio/README.md

+Unsafe warning given by the microsoft:
+    This is because the portfolio template looks similar to lot of other portfolios online  so browsers flag it automatically thinking it is a phishing site and it may think i am imitaitng some other portfolios to get sensitive information but it is not ,i have checked my files for malicious threats and i found none and it is safe to say my project is a safe one so you dont have to worry about that ,please do proceed ignoring the warning it is safe,and it is from my perosnal github repository so it is not a problem.It is a static website made using only html and css no javascript used,so we cant input information and store anyway.

 This is a example portfolio i did using html and css,i personally like this neonish design and the redirection to specific parts of the website when i click the icons like services on top is satisfying,let me elaborate on how i did this project
 The page is divided into 6 parts
 1)Header